 The Company uses foreign currency exchange contracts to hedge foreign currency exposure.
 These contracts are marked-to-market in net income and offset gains and losses on the non-functional currency denominated monetary assets and liabilities being hedged.
 The Company also uses foreign currency contracts to hedge forecasted sales and purchases, which are denominated in non-functional currencies.
-Changes in the forecasted non-functional currency cash flows due to movements in exchange rates are substantially offset by changes in the fair value of these foreign currency exchange contracts designated as hedges.
+Changes in the forecasted non-functional currency exchange when the hedge forecasted are substantially offset by changes in the fair value of these foreign currency exchange contracts designated as hedges.
 Market value gains and losses on these contracts are recognized in earnings when the hedged transaction is recognized.
-As of December 31, 2023, and 2022, the Company held contracts with notional amounts of \$8,910 million and \$10,545 million, respectively, to exchange foreign currencies, principally the U.S. Dollar, Euro, Canadian Dollar, British Pound, Mexican Peso, Chinese Renminbi, and Indian Rupee.
+As of December 31, 2023, and 2022, the Company held contracts with notional amounts of \$8,910 million and \$10,545 million, respectively, to exchange foreign currencies, principally the U.S. Dollar, Euro, Canadian Dollar, British Pound, Mexican Peso, Chinese Reminibi, and Indian Rupee.